 screen command and then enter your session ID:

-When you are ready to log out of your server, be sure to detach from the session with
+When you are ready to log out of the terminal again, be sure to detach from the session with

 Ctrl + A + D and then log out.

 Now that your server is up and running, let’s connect to it through the Minecraft client.
 Then you can play!

 Launch your copy of Minecraft Java Edition and select Multiplayer in the menu.

 Next, you will need to add a server to connect to, so click on the Add Server button.

 In the Edit Server Info screen that shows up, give your server a name and type in the IP address of your server.
 This is the same IP address that you used to connect through SSH.

 Once you have entered your server name and IP address, you’ll be taken back to the Multiplayer screen where your server will now be listed.